spotlightpa/poor-richard/content/news/2020-03-22-pa-state-police-to-begin-enforcement-against-businesses-violating-gov-tom-wolf’s-coronavirus-shutdown-order.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

-Health Secretary Rachel Levine said Sunday that Pennsylvania officials are discussing a possible shelter-in-place order, but no decisions have been made.

-"We’ll be seeing in the coming days which decisions are necessary to protect the public health of Pennsylvania,” Levine said, adding that such an order would not apply to grocery stores.
+Asked Sunday whether he would consider implementing a stay-at-home directive, similar to what Philadelphia Mayor Jim Kenney announced, Wolf said: “That is something that has to be under consideration.
+And it is for Pennsylvania.”

+When asked about whether he would delay reopening schools — which currently are set to reopen the week of March 30th — the governor said he will be making the decision this week.

+But he also warned it could take more time to reach the point where life will return to normal.

+“We all need to change the way we live our lives,” he said.
+“We will have to do that for a period of time so that we can emerge safe and healthy.”

+“When this time is over,” he added, “we’ll need an even greater effort to get ourselves back on our feet -- and back on our feet will mean something different than it did three weeks ago."

+The Democratic governor also said he is in talks with the state legislature to postpone the April 28th primary, although no agreement has been reached.

 Since Saturday, there have been 108 new cases of COVID-19 reported.
 The statewide total is 479 people in 33 counties.

-Approximately 47 of those infected have required hospitalization since March 6, Levine said — roughly 10% of cases.
+Approximately 47 — or about 10% — of those infected have required hospitalization since March 6, state Health Secretary Rachel Levine said.

 "Our data so far indicates that approximately 4% of cases have required intensive care and approximately 2% have required ventilators," Levine said.

 Levine said tests are available not only through the state but through commercial labs including Quest.
 She reiterated that people with no or mild symptoms should not seek a test, although they can contact their health provider.